SymfonyCasts/asset-mapper/sfcasts/deploy-config.md

 ## .platform.app.yaml and How Deploying Works

 Copy this `dependencies` line.
 Then, open `.platform.app.yaml`. *This* is the main deploy file: almost every deploy tweak you'll make will be made here.
-And, it comes with quite a lot of documentation!

 There are two steps to the deploy process.
 The first is the `build` step where it's *building* your code: you can think of this as the step that prepares all the